Alleged Russian Hack: Obama Says DNC Emails ‘Were Leaked’ In Parting Remarks

 “It is, frankly, quite embarrassing to the reputation of the US intelligence services to be putting out something that claims to be a report like that.
 This is a press release.
 It is clearly designed for political effect and US intelligence have been politicized by the Obama administration in the production of this report and a number of other statements.”

-In fact there seems to be an idea in Assange’s mind that a recent US intelligence report on the “Russian hacking” charge during the 2016 election from the US Intelligence community was a “political attack cannon against Donald Trump.”
+In fact, there seems to be an idea in Assange’s mind that a recent US intelligence report on the “Russian hacking” charge during the 2016 election from the US Intelligence community was a “political attack cannon against Donald Trump.”

-And beyond the Obama remarks to media on the alleged Russia hacking, Assange also is quoted as saying that he believes the truer purpose for the narrative may have been to “delegitimize the election of Donald Trump,” per the report.
+And beyond the Obama remarks to media on the alleged Russia hacking, Assange is also quoted as saying that he believes the truer purpose for the narrative might have been to “delegitimize the election of Donald Trump,” per the report.

 But President Obama’s remarks that the conclusions of the intelligence community on the Russian hack allegations were not conclusive brings up other mistakes of the past.

-Recently the US director of National Intelligence, James Clapper, was asked at a Senate hearing about the alleged Russian interference in the 2016.
+Recently, the US director of National Intelligence, James Clapper, was asked at a Senate hearing about the alleged Russian interference in the 2016.
 Clapper, quoted in a Daily Caller report on the mistake of telling President George Bush about weapons of mass destruction, another important subject besides the allegations of Russia hacking the DNC emails, had this to say on the intelligence community efforts.

 “Whatever else you want to say about the intelligence community, it is a learning organization, and we do try to learn lessons.
 It’s a very difficult business, and getting harder all the time and there will be mistakes.”